tomzx/blog.tomrochette.com-content/agi/natural-language/article.md

 * Generate simplified version of complex texts (use X most common words instead of the least frequently used words)
 	* What are the tools available to do such a thing?
 Synonyms/Antonyms/Definitions?
+* Natural language as a problem is nothing other than the question of transferring knowledge between encodings
+* Compression through function composition
+	* One can create a new sequence of values simply by applying a function over the generative function.

 # Overview